Agent Forge CLI

 ## Platform API Commands

 Agent Forge provides full CLI coverage for the Platform API, enabling end-to-end agent building and workspace management without the web interface.
-The `forge platform` command group covers 73 endpoints across all platform resources.
+The `forge platform` command group provides CLI access to every platform resource.

 ### Setup